Unleash/unleash/website/docs/feature-flag-tutorials/react/implementing-feature-flags.md

 ![Create a new feature flag](/img/react-tutorial-create-new-flag.png)

-## 3. Create, enable, and configure a feature flag​
+## 3. Create, enable, and configure a feature flag

 Next, you will create a feature flag on the platform and turn it on for your React app.